City Unscripted

 If you're serious about a night experience in Mexico City, continue reading my ultimate guide!

-Let me be clear about something right up front.
-The best things to do in Mexico City at night revolve around food, music, and genuine human connection.
-Everything else is just bonus.
+The best things to do in Mexico City when the sun's gone down revolve around food, music, and genuine human connection.

 I've spent years perfecting my evening routine in this city.
 Some nights I'm chasing the perfect al pastor taco across three different neighborhoods.
 Others I'm sipping mezcal on a rooftop, watching the lights twinkle below.